 “I need a CCI method (or vacuum decay method, helium method, headspace method, etc) for my product.”

 However, this phrase almost never accurately reflects the need of the individual, the product-package system, or the organization.
-CCI method selection is entirely dependent on the requirements and limitations imposed by the product, the package, and the study goals to be assessed.
-Further discussions yield more information regarding why there is a need for CCI testing, such as:
+Container Closure Integrity (CCI) method selection is entirely dependent on the requirements and limitations imposed by the product, the package, and the study goals to be assessed.
+Further discussions yield more information regarding why there is a need for Container Closure Integrity testing, such as:

 “I need to implement a CCI test for stability samples.”